Day one - Newport

 Newport Medieval Ship – the only example in the world of a mid 15th century merchant ship.
 The ship centre is located on an industrial estate and is a very active workshop as well as a public display area.
 There are toilets but they are not accessible.
 Light refreshments are available.
 Easy parking and no entrance fee although visitors are welcome to purchase merchandise or make a donation.
 Allow 1hr to 1hr 30min for average visit.

 Transporter Bridge – one of only two working transporter bridges in the UK and six in the world.
 Visitors can travel on the gondola across the River Usk for a small charge.
 They welcome pre-arranged group visits.
 The more energetic can climb the steps within the supporting towers and walk along the gangway to cross the river.
 Visitors can enter the engine room as well the visitor centre.
 Allow 1hr for an average visit.
-Note that this site is currently closed until Spring 2023 for the restoration work and construction of a new visitor centre.
+Please note the site is currently closed due to restoration work and construction of a new visitor centre.
+The reopening is anticipated to be late 2023 / early 2024.

 Newport Museum and Art Gallery – located in the city centre, it includes excellent displays on the Chartists, the last armed uprising on the British mainland which resulted in the deaths of 21 men who were campaigning for the right to vote.
 There is also an excellent display of the Roman remains from Caerleon and Caerwent.
 No entrance fee.
 Allow 1hr to 1hr 30min.
 There are plenty of places to eat and drink in Friars Walk and Kingsway Shopping Centres.